Mesothelioma Cough

 Palliative Treatments

-Palliative treatments are aimed at improving symptoms.
-Sometimes that includes treating the underlying cancer, procedures to remove fluid around the lung, or other treatments might include medications to suppress the cough.
+Palliative treatments aim to improve symptoms.
+Sometimes, that includes treating underlying cancer, procedures to remove fluid around the lung, or other therapies that might consist of medications to suppress the cough.
+Draining the fluid from around the lungs can also help.

 Cough Medicines